bytefish/bytefish.de/blog/modular_ef_core.md

 }
 ```

 And how do we convert between the two representations?

-A lot of folks use the AutoMapper library to do it, but to me **explicit is better, than implicit**.
+A lot of .NET folks use the AutoMapper library to do it, but to me **explicit is better, than implicit**.
 So I always write a simple ``Converter`` class, that does the mapping.

-Why?
-If there is a bug, I don't have to debug into ``AutoMapper`` Reflection Voodoo and I can do a simple *Find Usages* to see where the properties have been used:
+If there is a bug, I don't have to debug into ``AutoMapper`` Reflection Voodoo and I can do a simple *Find Usages* to see where properties have been used:

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.